[ Italiano ]

 Data are collected from different sources and with different technologies:

-• the traditional price collection on the fields, conducted by Municipal Offices of Statistics, covers 51,3% of the NIC basket (in terms of weight);
+• the traditional price collection on the fields, conducted by Municipal Offices of Statistics, covers over 50% of the NIC basket (in terms of weight);

-• the centralized price collection (24.8% of the basket in terms of NIC weights) is carried out directly by Istat by means of automatic data download techniques (web scraping), from the Internet or by acquisition from large data providers;
+• the centralized price collection (nearly 26% of the basket in terms of NIC weights) is carried out directly by Istat by means of automatic data download techniques (web scraping), from the Internet or by acquisition from large data providers;

-• prices of grocery products are collected through scanner data with regard to the large scale retail trade distribution channels (13.6% of the basket);
+• prices of grocery products are collected through scanner data with regard to the large scale retail trade distribution channels (almost 14% of the basket);

-• the administrative sources are also used: the database of fuel prices of the Ministry of Economic Development for the price collection of automotive fuels (5.8% of the basket); the data provided by the Real Estate Market Observatory of the Tax Office (introduced this year) for the survey of the prices of real rentals for private dwellings (which weighs 2.6%) and the Excise, Customs and Monopolies Agency for the survey on tobacco products, which accounts for 1.9% of the basket.
+• the administrative sources are also used: the database of fuel prices of the Ministry of Economic Development for the price collection of automotive fuels ; the data provided by the Real Estate Market Observatory of the Tax Office (introduced this year) for the survey of the prices of real rentals for private dwellings and the Excise, Customs and Monopolies Agency for the survey on tobacco products.
+Together, administrative sources cover just over 10% of the basket’s products.

 With reference to the survey on the field, at the beginning of each year, Istat sends to the Municipal Offices of Statistics a list of the products to be collected, where each good or service is accompanied by a series of specific information (e.g. packaging type for food and household goods or model and fabric for clothing, allowing for the same product to be collected all over Italy.
 For each product, the data collector is responsible for identifying, within the selected outlet the most sold elementary item (“product offer”) within those ones that have the characteristics set out by Istat.
 The price of the same product will be monitored every month for a whole year.